jontywigster/hyper-v_sensie_build/README.md

 For Windows, the same Node-Red logic is used to check for a newer version but, instead of downloading from Microsoft, my NAS is woken and a Windows ISO is downloaded from it.
 This is then converted to a VHDX and the same caching logic applies.

+## Windows VM Templates
+When a Windows VM is to be created, a 'template' is created first.
+This template is created per-flavour (e.g. Standard, Datacenter, Standard Core, DC Core).
+This template is then cloned and the hostname in this cloned guest is updated.

+If the template already exists, because the flavour of Windows was used before, the template is not recreated.

+In other words, if a 2025 Standard Core VM was built, the second time a 2025 Standard Core VM is built, only the template is cloned.
+This helps speed up the process.
+There is a prompt to 'refresh' the template.
+If 'y' is entered, the template is rebuilt from scratch and would be used for subsequent builds.

 ## Converting a Windows ISO to a VHDX
 I originally built Windows VMs from WDS but, among other things, had to wait for a Windows VM to POST then boot via PXE.
 This took a while.
 While searching for alternatives I came across https://github.com/fdcastel/Hyper-V-Automation.
 It's superb.